PowerShell/PowerShell/README.md

 --------------------------
 If you are new to Git, we recommend you start by reviewing our [Git basics document][git-basics] where you will find Git installation instructions, cheat sheets and links to our favorite Git tutorials.

-We also recommend, reviewing an example of a [basic Git commit walkthrough][git-commit].
+Please, follow the git workflow for [powershell repo][git-commit].

 To begin development, you'll need to setup your development environment for [Linux][build-linux], [Windows Core][build-wc], [Windows Full][build-wf] or
 [OS X][build-osx] and are encouraged to review the